bartificer/programming-by-stealth/docs/_tidbits/tidbit7.md

 Because the final statement will be long, we immediately convert it into a file called `parse-applications.jq`.

-We can call this file as
+We will be able to call this file with the following command:

 ```bash
 jq -r -f ./parse-applications.jq ~/Desktop/applications.json